marklookermans/hass-hp_ilo-beta-fork/README.md

 These all return slightly different data, but none seems to include all the information necessary (i.e. the correct UUID or the port/protocol of the REST api ).

 Basic Device seems to be the one most common and is already supported by Home Assistant, so I picked that.

+At the moment this project is converted to use redfish instead of basic xml.

 ## Configuration